Frank Pietrangelo

 Frank Pietrangelo (born December 17, 1964) is a Canadian former professional ice hockey goaltender.
+He played 141 games in the National Hockey League with the Pittsburgh Penguins and Hartford Whalers between 1987 and 1994.
+He won the Stanley Cup with the Penguins in 1991.
+After his playing career he became involved in leadership and ownership of the Niagara Falls Canucks, a junior hockey club which previously competed in the Greater Ontario Junior Hockey League, then in 2023 joined the Ontario Junior Hockey League.

+Playing career

-Born in Niagara Falls, Ontario, Pietrangelo started his National Hockey League career with the Pittsburgh Penguins in 1988, winning the Stanley Cup in 1991.
+Born in Niagara Falls, Ontario, Pietrangelo played for the University of Minnesota between 1982 and 1986.
+He started his National Hockey League career with the Pittsburgh Penguins in 1988, winning the Stanley Cup in 1991.
 He also played for the Hartford Whalers.
 He left the NHL after the 1994 season.
 He played several more years in the IHL with the Minnesota Moose, Italy with HC Bolzano and Asiago Hockey AS, Germany in the DEL with Kaufbeurer Adler, and England in the BISL with the Manchester Storm before retiring after the 2001 season.
 He was named the Sekonda Face to Watch while playing for Manchester in December 1998.